LizardByte/RetroArcher/docs/source/contributing/localization.rst

 Only elements of the interface are planned to be translated.

 Translations Basics
+   - The brand name `LizardByte` should never be translated.
-   - The brand name `RetroArcher` should never be translated.
+   - The project name `RetroArcher` should never be translated.
-   - Other brand names should never be translated.
+   - Other brand and project names should never be translated.
      Examples:

        - CEMU